buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_SpaceLightingDesign.md

+# Pset_SpaceLightingDesign

 Properties for requirements on Lighting of spaces.
 <!-- end of short definition -->